 By varying the gear ratio, the transmission alters the levels of power and speed to the wheels.
 For example, in low ranges, the transmission provides more power and less speed; in high ranges, just the opposite is true.
 This reduces the load on the engine, while increasing the vehicle’s speed and fuel economy.

 Later model front wheel drive cars also incorporate another major component into the body of the transmission itself: the differential or final drive.
-These types of transmission are know as transaxles.
+These types of transmissions are known as transaxles.

 Front wheel drive configuration improves fuel economy and handling, and reduces manufacturing costs.
 But because of the additional components in the transaxle, it’s generally more expensive to repair than a transmission when it fails.